afiaka87/mobius/README.md

 - **Image Generation**: Create images using Flux, DALL-E, and other image generation models.
 - **Audio**: Generate audio clips and text-to-speech using various models.
-- **Text**: Interact with language models like GPT and Claude for text generation and refinement.
+- **Text**: Interact with LLM providers like GPT, Claude, and Ollama for text generation and refinement.
 - **Utility**: Access utility functions like YouTube search, temperature checks, and Google search.
 - **Video**: (Placeholder for future video-related functionality)